 - Carry a firearm;

-- Sporting and recreational activities (for example, organise a sporting competition, a concert or bungy humping); and
+- Sporting and recreational activities (for example, organise a sporting competition, a concert or bungy jumping); and

 Please consult the Contact Officer in the first instance to determine if your activity will require approval.